 5. Los Pozos de Romeo

-On the very road that leads to Bahia de las Aguilas beach, consider this refreshing detour.
+On the very road that leads to Bahia de las Aguilas beach, consider this refreshing detour and Dominican Republic point of interest.
 Los Pozos de Romeo is a crystal clear natural pool enclosed within rocks and cacti fauna.
 A perfect pit stop to re-freshen up before or after the beach!

 6. Laguna de Oviedo: Iguanas, Flamingos & More

 Laguna de Oviedo is a saltwater lake in Jaragua National Park in the Pedernales province of the Dominican Republic.
 Here you can hire a guide for a boat tour through the different islands to learn about the cacti fauna while bird and iguana watching.
 At the end of your trip don’t forget to ask for the natural mud bath stop!
 There is a lot of things to do in Laguna de Oviedo including unique caves and trying exotic cacti fruits.
-So plan at least half a day here to really appreciate all it has to offer.
+So plan at least half a day here to really appreciate all that one of the best places in the Dominican Republic has to offer.

 7. Arroyo Salado